WOMEN'S DISEASES

 How much of this was the "fifties" mentality ("beneficience" / "paternalism" / "the duty NOT to tell a cancer patient the diagnosis" / the general concealing of unpleasant truths)?
 How much was the "VIP syndrome", in which prominent people get their health problems concealed from the public?
 You'll have to decide this for yourself.

 Ms. Peron was enormously popular with her people, especially for her advocacy for the poor.
 She was one of the most beautiful and charismatic women of her era -- perhaps any era.
-My reading tells me that most of today's historians consider her a thoroughly genuine humanitarian.
+My reading tells me that most of today's historians consider her a genuine humanitarian.
 You can read about her final illness in Lancet 355: 1988, 2000.

 * "The Toxic Lady!"